cpacilio/marvel_continuity/README.md

 Annual #11 [This issue presents a series of flashbacks that help new readers to become familiar with Thor's background]

+Mighty Thor: I, whom the gods would destroy [this story was published after, but takes place before Simonson's run]

 __Thor by Walt Simonson:__

 _NOTE: Starting with issue 368, Walt Simonson leaves pencils to Sal Buscema, who also pencils issue 355 and Balder The Brave.
 Annual 13 is in continuity with Simonson's run but has a different creative team (notably, pencils by John Buscema).
 Issue 370 is a delightful western story by James Owsley (now Christopher Priest) and John Buscema, taking place in 1875._